ioanniskousis/positioning/README.md

 # positioning
-Collaborative Project : It making a clone of a New York Times article page
+Collaborative Project : It makes a clone of a New York Times article page